hybridink/hybrid.ink/submit/fiction.md

 # Fiction Submissions

+{{site.brand}} is keenly interested in the stories we all have to tell and the unique ways we tell them.

+Long form (novellas to novels) --- ***Closed***{: class="closed" }
+:   {{site.name}} is not currently accepting novel queries.

+Short form (short story/novelette collections) --- ***Open***{: class="open" }
+:   Short story collections are now being considered.
+Please specify the unifying theme of the collection, provide a brief synopsis of each story, and the licensing status of each story.

+Content restrictions
-{{site.brand}} has no restrictions on genre, but here are some of the things we enjoy:
+:   {{site.brand}} has no restrictions on genre, but here are some of the things we enjoy:

+    * LGBTQIA+ fiction
     * Experienced identity
     * Psychological struggles
     * Coming of age stories
     * Inventive writing styles and techniques
     * New takes on humanity: past, present, and future

-Please don't let this list stop you, but here are some things we're wary of:
+    *Please don't let this list stop you*, but here are some things we're wary of:

     * Gore, body horror, etc.
     * Slapstick
     * Alternate histories
     * Post-apocalyptic worlds

     {% include nope.html %}

     If you have any doubts about your content and these lists, please don't hesitate to ask!

-## Long form --- ***Closed***{: class="closed" }

-{{site.name}} is not currently accepting queries.

-## Short form --- ***Closed***{: class="closed" }

-Short story collections may be considered, as well, and in that case, please specify the unifying theme of the collection, provide a brief synopsis of each story, and the licensing status of each story.

 {% include submission-format.html %}